Indigenous identity of person

-Aboriginal identity refers to whether the person identified with the Aboriginal peoples of Canada.
-This includes those who are First Nations (North American Indian), Métis or Inuk (Inuit) and/or those who are Registered or Treaty Indians (that is, registered under the Indian Act of Canada), and/or those who have membership in a First Nation or Indian band.
-Aboriginal peoples of Canada are defined in the Constitution Act, 1982, Section 35 (2) as including the Indian, Inuit and Métis peoples of Canada.
+Indigenous identity refers to whether the person identified with the Indigenous peoples of Canada.
+This includes those who identify as First Nations (North American Indian), Métis and/or Inuk (Inuit), and/or those who report being Registered or Treaty Indians (that is, registered under the Indian Act of Canada), and/or those who have membership in a First Nation or Indian band.
+Aboriginal peoples of Canada (referred to here as Indigenous peoples) are defined in the Constitution Act, 1982, Section 35 (2) as including the Indian, Inuit and Métis peoples of Canada.

-'Aboriginal identity' may be derived or estimated.
-When derived, it is derived from three component variables: Aboriginal group, Registered or Treaty Indian status, and Membership in a First Nation or Indian band.
-When estimated, the same three components are considered in the estimation.
+'Indigenous identity' is derived from three component variables: Indigenous group, Registered or Treaty Indian status, and Membership in a First Nation or Indian band.

 Conformity to relevant internationally recognized standards

-This standard conforms to the recommendations for censuses contained in the United Nations' "Principles and Recommendations for Population and Housing Censuses, Revision 2", 2008.
-The UN suggests that defining the indigenous population can be done in many ways, such as through a question on ethnic origin (that is to say, ancestry) and/or on indigenous identity.
+This standard conforms to the recommendations for censuses contained in the United Nations' "Principles and Recommendations for Population and Housing Censuses, Revision 3", 2017.
+The UN suggests that defining the Indigenous population can be done in many ways, such as through a question on ethnic origin (that is to say, ancestry) and/or on Indigenous identity.
 This standard follows from the second of the suggested approaches.
-However, this standard goes beyond this to capture other aspects of Aboriginal identity by including the category "Aboriginal responses not included elsewhere" which encompasses those who did not report being First Nations (North American Indian), Métis or Inuk (Inuit) but who did report being members of a First Nations/Indian band and/or Registered Indians or Treaty Indians as defined by the Indian Act of Canada.
-The UN provides no standard classification because countries use their own national concepts to identify the indigenous population.
+However, this standard goes beyond this to capture other aspects of Indigenous identity by including the category 'Indigenous responses not included elsewhere' which encompasses those who did not report being First Nations (North American Indian), Métis or Inuk (Inuit) but who did report being members of a First Nation or Indian band and/or being Registered Indians or Treaty Indians as defined by the Indian Act of Canada.
+The UN provides no standard classification because countries use their own national concepts to identify the Indigenous population.

-- Classification of Aboriginal identity June 15, 2015 to current
+- Classification of Indigenous identity April 01, 2021 to current

 - Membership in a First Nation or Indian band of person